derrynj/privategooglecalendars/docs/index.markdown

 To _translate_ FullCalendar options to shortcode attributes, follow the 2 rules:

-1. Nested properties like should be written with a dash “-“.
+1. Nested properties should be written with a dash “-“.
 2. The camelCase properties should be written with an underscore “_”.

 For example see the below FullCalendar configuration: